ManasNik/InterProcessCommunication/README.md

 Sensor data is generated at ~100 Hz, processed in another process, and prepared for periodic upload while handling slow or blocking operations.

+This project was implemented while I was learning Linux system programming for the first time, with the primary focus on understanding core concepts such as IPC, processes, threading, and buffering.

 ## Design
 - Two Linux processes are used:
   - **SensorProcess** generates sensor data and sends it via a named pipe (FIFO).